xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Linear Algebra/Determinant.md

 > ![](../z_images/Pasted%20image%2020230813122547.png)

-1) If we interchange two rows of A, the determinant chang sign.
+1) If we interchange two rows of A, the determinant changes sign.

 > [!example]
 > ![](../z_images/Pasted%20image%2020230813115615.png)